-Lucien Sfez, indicated in Critique of communication that "these considerations lead to promote a relative entropy, which, among a total mess of uncertainty and random and repetition (redundancy) without information, maintain an adequate degree of entropy" (Sfez, 1992).
+Lucien Sfez, indicated in Critique of communication that "these considerations lead to promote a relative entropy, which, among a total mess of uncertainty and random and repetition (redundancy) without information, maintain an adequate degree of entropy" (Sfez (1992).
 Rather than entropy itself, Robert Escarpit preferred to speak of neg-entropy.
-While entropy tends to chaos, neg-entropy moves away.
-These are two interpretations of the same state, one optimistic and the other pessimistic, "But sometimes, there may be incidents of communications requiring amendments to the program.
-These changes are changes that can be neg-entropic as in the case of adaptations to the environment, or entropic as in the case of cancer" (Escarpit, 1976).
-It is clear from these notions that if we want to lead a constructive meeting between people on a particular project, it is necessary to create conditions such as microcosm entropy is locally reduced.
-The latter goes through:
+While entropy tends to chaos, neg-entropy move away.
+Two interpretations of the same state, one optimistic and the other pessimistic, "But sometimes, there may be incidents of communications requiring amendments to the program.
+These changes are changes that can be a neg-entropique as in the case of adaptations to the environment, or entropic as in the case of cancer" (Escarpit (1976).
+It is clear from these notions that if we want to lead a constructive meeting between people on a particular project, it is necessary to create conditions to establish microcosm entropy is locally reduced.
+What goes through:

-- A place where law and order prevail and are regulated and enforced.
-Place where the rules of the game are fixed in advance and where everyone enjoys legitimacy.

-- A place that is not in balance, where all views can be presented, as well as all categories of users.
+- A place where law and order prevails and where spoken are regulated and enforced.
+Place where the rules of the game are fixed in advance and where everyone enjoys legitimacy. - A place that is not in balance, where all views can be presented, as well as all categories of users.
 The balance, we have just seen, is not synonymous with order, but thermal death.
 The same is true for ideas.
-In a balanced situation, they do not circulate and do not thrive.

-A place where information is clear about and is suitable for use by all.
+In a balanced, they do not circulate and do not thrive. - A place where information and clear about is suitable for use by all.

-The approach requires communication and, these three characteristics as a result, in order to locally reduce the entropy and create the necessary conditions for a constructive discussion.
-We will see another view of these imperatives in the further section about conditions of decision-making.
+The approach requires communication, as a result, these three characteristics in order to reduce the entropy locally and create the conditions necessary for a constructive discussion.